-Please go to mae.rutgers.edu, then go Academics tab -> Undergraduate Academics -> Forms (at the bottom of the left column) -> MAE Forms, choose Internship Application Form in the list, and complete it online.
+Please go to MAE website mae.rutgers.edu Then go Resources tab -> Undergraduate Forms and complete the online Internship form.

 An email from the department will be sent to you with the decision on your request.
 Please allow 72 hrs for a response.